En Bloc Capsulectomy

 FDA Update on the Safety of Silicone Gel-Filled Breast Implants

-Does implant removal improve a patient’s symptoms or cure a patient who has a medically diagnosed disease entity like an autoimmune disease?
+Does implant removal improve patient’s symptoms or cure a patient who has a medically diagnosed disease entity like an autoimmune disease?

 Various studies show different degrees of improvement in patient symptoms after removal of their breast implants, some of which are temporary, and some showing permanent resolution of symptoms.
 There are no studies that specifically show which symptoms may or may not improve with implant removal with or without capsulectomy.
 There is no current definitive epidemiological evidence to support a direct link between breast implants and any specific disease process.
 However, this does not mean further research is not indicated.
 In rare and unusual disease processes, it can take years to come to a scientific conclusion.
 There are many factors that can affect the interaction between a patient and her breast implants.
 Further study is required to determine the best way to potentially screen patients prior to breast implant surgery and to determine which of the multitude of reported symptoms might improve with implant and capsule removal.
 A lack of a direct, proven scientific link does not mean that the symptoms experienced by these patients are not real.
-Some patients have legitimate concerns about a potential link between breast implants and symptoms, so it deserves our attention and further scientific research to better determine what symptoms may improve with an explanation of implants.
+Some patients have legitimate concerns about a potential link between breast implants and symptoms, so it deserves our attention and further scientific research to better determine what symptoms may improve with explanation of implants.

 What are ASAPS and ASERF doing to better understand this group of systemic symptoms being called Breast Implant Illness (BII)?